Scholarship Program

 Together, we have developed a scholarship program that depends on teamwork among five groups.
 Each Ometepe high school has a committee that selects students based on academic performance, economic need, and community spirit.
 The committees collect grades, receipts, and documentation from the students receiving scholarships, and monitor their progress.
 Parents and guardians attend meetings and support their students.
 Our Nicaraguan scholarship representative on Ometepe trains committees, collects information from the local committees, meets with students, and sends receipts, grades, letters, and information about students’ progress to the committee on Bainbridge.
 Our committee recruits sponsors here, meets with committees and students on Ometepe annually, coordinates with the representative on Ometepe, and communicates with sponsors.
 Sponsors make the program possible by funding scholarships.

-Several years ago a very generous person donated a large sum of money to establish the Robert Drew Scholarship Fund.
-That fund has provided partial scholarships for high school teachers on Ometepe, helping 35 teachers earn their university degrees through weekend classes.
+Several years ago a very generous donor established the Robert Drew Scholarship Fund.
 The Drew Fund also helps students cover the high cost of graduation seminars and research projects that are required to receive a diploma once regular course work has been completed.

 We need more sponsors.
-For more information, please contact Dana Willerford using this form.
+For more information, please contact the head of our scholarship committee using this form.

 Accomplishments